syncthing/docs/specs/bep-v1.rst

 availability of files.
 By default, these messages are sent every 5 seconds, and only in the cases where progress or state changes have been detected.
-Each DownloadProgress message is addressed to a specific folder and MUST contain zero or more FileDownloadProgressUpdate structures.
+Each DownloadProgress message is addressed to a specific folder and MUST contain zero or more FileDownloadProgressUpdate messages.

 Protocol Buffer Schema
 ~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: proto

-    message DownloadProgressMessage {
+    message DownloadProgress {
         string                              folder  = 1;
         repeated FileDownloadProgressUpdate updates = 2;
     }